How to Handle Backups (Import, Export, Automatic Backups)

 The backups created by Teamscale contain all user generated data (e.g. configurations, architectures, dashboards, and tolerated findings), and uploads (such as coverage data).
 These backups are useful when migrating to a new version or recovering data that was mistakenly deleted.
 However, restarting an instance from such a backup requires a reanalysis, which can take some time and might be unsuitable for crash recovery, when fast recovery time is more important.

-Note that storage snapshot backups are only supported by these storage back-ends: RocksDB, In-Memory.
+Note that storage snapshot backups are only supported by these database types: RocksDB, In-Memory (see also Configuring Teamscale on how to configure the database type)

 # Recovering using a Storage Snapshot